metabase/metabase/docs/troubleshooting-guide/visualization.md

 1. Clear your browser cache, and refresh your page.
 2. Disable all extensions and plugins.
 Load the page again.
-3. Give it one last shot---try opening your page in an incognito session or a different browser.
+3. Give it one last shot---try opening your page in a private/incognito session, or a different browser.

 ## Formatting dashboard cards